 After a fracture has healed, an individual may have to begin a rehabilitation process, such as physical therapy, to alleviate joint stiffness, rebuild the surrounding muscle which has weakened due to lack of use and to increase flexibility.

 Some fractures can be healed with relative ease, while others lead to serious complications such as blood clots, nerve damage or internal bleeding.
 Some fractures heal perfectly and others can leave you unable to get back the functional mobility of a limb or joint that you once had.
 If you, or a loved one, suffered a broken bone as a result of someone else’s negligence, contact Jed Dietrich, Esq. and his team of Buffalo, New York broken bone injury lawyers at 716-839-3939.
-We are top rated personal injury lawyers in Western New York and will work to get you the best result possible for your personal injury.
+We will strive to get you the best result possible for your personal injury.

 Call the Dietrich Law Firm P.C. immediately at 716-839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
 We are available 24 hours a day, 7 days a week and there is never a fee until we WIN for you!